dvklopfenstein/goatools_simulation/README.md

 A "non-true null hypotheses" in gene ontology analyses are genes which are extremely likely to be different from the general population of genes.

 **The sensitivity improves as the percentage of "non-true null hypotheses" increases.**
 For example, only 21% of the "non-true nulls" are detected when 25% of the hypotheses are "non-true nulls" as seen in B2.
 But the detection rate rises to 62% of the total "non-true nulls" when 50% of the hypotheses are "non-true nulls" as seen in B3.

 **The sensitivity decreases as the P-values of the "non-true null hypotheses" approach the alpha value 0.05.**
 When the "non-true nulls" have a maximum P-value of 0.01 and the alpha is 0.05, all "non-true nulls" are detected in all simulations (A2, A3, A4).

-The detection drops to a worst case of only 1% of all possible "non-true nulls" detected (C2) when 25% of the 128 hypotheses tested are "non-true nulls" which have P-values between 0 and alpha.
+The detection is shown to drop to only 1% of all possible "non-true nulls" detected (C2) when 25% of the 128 hypotheses tested are "non-true nulls" which have P-values between 0 and alpha.

 **The sensitivity decreases as the number of total tested hypotheses get larger.**
-Over many simulations the detection rate is 61% for groups of 4 tested hypotheses, but only 10% for groups of 128 hypotheses tested as shown in C4.
+Over many simulations the detection rate is 61% for groups of 4 tested hypotheses (C4, blue bar), but only 10% for groups of 128 hypotheses tested as shown in C4.